Picard rank and Ulrich line bundles on bidouble planes: Abstract

 \section{Abstract}

 We determine the Picard number and the Ulrich complexity of general bidouble covers of the projective plane, providing the first systematic study of Ulrich bundles on non-cyclic abelian covers.
 For a bidouble plane branched along three smooth curves of degrees $n_1,n_2,n_3$, we show that $\rho(S)=1$ unless $(n_1,n_2,n_3)$ belongs to an explicit list, thereby extending Buium’s classical results on double planes to the non-cyclic case.
-As an application, we determine the range of branch degrees for which Ulrich line bundles could exist, and we show that every even bidouble plane carries a special rank two Ulrich bundle.
+As an application, we determine the range of branch degrees for which Ulrich line bundles could exist.
 Our method combines the invariant-theoretic decomposition of $H^2(S,\Q)$ under the Galois group with cohomological criteria for Ulrich bundles.